Moro conflict

-Origins
+Historical antecedents (16th century - 1946)

 The Moro people have had a history of resistance against foreign rule for more than 400 years.
 During the Spanish–Moro conflict, Spain repeatedly tried to conquer the Moro Sultanate of Sulu, Sultanate of Maguindanao, and the Confederation of sultanates in Lanao like what it did with the former Muslim Rajahnate of Maynila (As the Rajah of Manila, Rajah Matanda was a grandson of the Sultan of Brunei, "Sultan Bolkiah" and a Princess of Sulu "Dayang-dayang Laila Machanai").
 Although Spain succeeded in supplanting Islam in Manila and Mindoro, they failed against the Muslims in the South.
 The armed struggle against the Spanish, Americans, Japanese, and Christian Filipinos is considered by current Moro Muslim leaders to be part of a four-century-long "national liberation movement" of the Bangsamoro (Moro Nation).

 The foundations of the modern conflict can be traced to the Spanish and American wars against the Moros.
 Following the Spanish–American War in 1898, another conflict sparked in the southern Philippines between the revolutionary Muslims in the Philippines and the United States military that took place between 1899 and 1913.
 On August 14, 1898, after defeating Spanish forces, the United States claimed the Philippines as its territory under the Treaty of Paris of 1898, establishing a military government under General Wesley Merritt as Military Governor.
 Filipinos immediately opposed foreign rule by the United States.